 Environmental management can extend far beyond day to day direct operational activities, reaching up into organisational strategy; stretching back into global supply chains; and unravelling the traditional ways products have been designed, used and disposed of.

 Impact Assessment (IA) is an environment and sustainability discipline that ensures environmental and social issues influence the decision processes that lead to the adoption of public policies and plans and the consenting of public and private development projects.

-Sustainable resource management is a central passion of the environment and sustainability professional, catalysing the development of a circular economy, designing out waste and managing the economic, reputational, social and environmental risks of sourcing, using and cycling material resources is a core theme for IEMA and the future of society.
+The development of a Circular Economy through sustainable resource management is a central passion of the environment and sustainability professional.
+Designing out waste and managing the economic, reputational, social and environmental risks of sourcing, using and cycling material resources is a core theme for IEMA and the future of society.